 Management is responsible for the selection and use of appropriate accounting policies.
 In accordance with the terms of our engagement letter, we will advise management about the appropriateness of accounting policies and their application.
 The significant accounting policies used by the City of Waterloo are described in Note I to the financial statements.
-No new accounting policies were adopted and the application of existing policies were not changed during 2018.
+As described in Note 1, the city changed accounting policies related to financial reporting for fiduciary activities by adopting Governmental Accounting Standards Board (GASB) No. 84, Fiduciary Activities, in 2019.
+In addition, as described in Note 1, the city changed accounting policies related to financial reporting for debt disclosures by adopting Governmental accounting standards Board, (GASB) No. 88 Certain Disclosures Related to Debt, including Direct Borrowings and Direct Placements, in 2019.
+Accordingly, these accounting changes have been retrospectively applied to prior periods presented as if the policies have always been used.
 We noted no transactions entered into by the City of Waterloo during the year that were both significant and unusual, and of which, under professional standards, we are required to inform you, or transactions for which there is a lack of authoritative guidance or consensus.